 |By association||Retrieve the object(s) associated to an object by following an association.
-Note that when objects and/or its associations are changed and not committed, the data is not available in the database yet.
-By retrieving by association the data that is not committed can be retrieved.
+Note that when objects and/or their associations are changed and not committed, the data is not yet available in the database.
+By retrieving By association, the data that is not committed can be retrieved.
 For more information, see the Retrieve by Association Properties section below.|

-3 Retrieve By Association Properties
+3.2 Retrieve by Association Properties

-4 Retrieve From Database Properties
+3.3 Retrieve from Database Properties

 |All||Retrieve all objects at once.|

-|Custom||Retrieve a given number of objects (limit) starting at a given index (offset).
-Limit and offset are expressions that should result in a number.
-Note: the first object has offset 0.
-A limit of 0 means that all objects are retrieved.|
+|Custom||Retrieve a given number of objects (Amount) starting at a given index (Offset).
+The amount and offset are expressions that should result in a number.
+Note that the first object has an offset of 0.
+An amount of 0 means that all objects are retrieved.|

-4.3 XPath Constraint
+3.3.3 XPath Constraint